markusul/SDModels/cran-comments.md

 ## Resubmission
-I have fixed the license mismatch to License: GPL-3
+I have put software in single quote 'SDModels' and added parentheses to the functions SDAM() and SDForest()

 ## R CMD check results